bolaum/agentk/README.md

 ## Why?

 Well, mainly for fun and profit.
-I supposed tens of millions of people use `ssh` everyday, so it's a good thing that kNET-HSM is now integrated with almost every client ever written for unix like systems =D
+I suppose tens of millions of people use `ssh` everyday, so it's a good thing that kNET-HSM is now integrated with almost every client ever written for unix like systems =D